trane-project/trane-music/courses/major_pentatonic_scale/lesson_A/exercise_4/back.md

-The note in degree number 4 of the A major pentatonic scale is E.
+The note in degree number 4 of the A Major Pentatonic scale is E.